mxProject/DataRepository/README.md

 * `mxProject.Data.DbRepository` package provides repositories for storing data in a database. see [Implementing database repositories](./document/DatabaseRepository.md) .

+* `mxProject.Data.FileRepository` package and `mxProject.Data.FileRepository.TxFileManager` package provide a repository for storing data in files using the file system. see [Implementing filesystem repositories](./document/FileRepository.md) .

 ## License

 This project is licensed under the MIT License.